elaichenkov/doorman/README.md

 # Doorman

-Doorman is a simple, lightweight VSCode extension that allows you to link and open test cases from you favorite test management tool directly in VSCode.
+Doorman is a simple, lightweight VSCode extension that allows you to link and open test cases from your favorite test case management tool directly in VSCode.

 ![Demo](assets/doorman-demo.gif)